Palats/mapshot/README.md

 * Make sure you have a recent version of Xvfb / distro.
 For example, on Ubuntu 18.04 there are issues with OpenGL, while it works fine on Ubuntu 20.04.
 * I had some success running it in Docker, using an Ubuntu 20.04 image.
 * https://github.com/Palats/mapshot/issues/8 has a suggestion using virtualgl.
+* For Factorio 1.1.36 (and probably later, until fixed), https://github.com/Palats/mapshot/issues/16#issuecomment-883306221 has a suggested solution.

 ## Serving the maps